 Children are assessed in many ways, both formally and informally using a combination of on-going teacher assessments and formal tests.
 The results of these assessments are used to measure progress, enable teachers to plan appropriately and inform parents of their child’s achievements.
 Teacher assessment is carried out on a day-to-day basis and is an integral part of the teaching process.
 Class teachers use many different methods to find out about each child’s skills, knowledge and understanding; for example talking and listening to children, marking work and observing children as they work and play.

 All children undergo nationally organised National Curriculum tests at the end of Key Stage One and Key Stage Two.
-Marked externally, the results from these tests is used to judge the impact of teaching in school and to make comparisons with other local schools or similar schools nationally.
+The results from these tests is used to judge the impact of teaching in school and to make comparisons with other local schools or similar schools nationally.

 Information about all assessments is shared with parents during consultation evenings and in the annual school report.